-a) for contracts having a value below 10.000 EUR (excl.
-VAT) or below the national threshold (if stricter than the programme rules), Project Partners shall not be required to provide to the b) for contract values of 10.000 EUR (excl.
-VAT) or above, Project Partners shall provide evidence of adequate market research.
+- a) for contracts having a value below 10.000 EUR (excl.
+VAT) or below the national threshold (if stricter than the programme rules), Project Partners shall not be required to provide to the National Controllers the documents relating to a specific selection procedure when submitting the partner report. - b) to give evidence of adequate market research for contract values of 10.000 EUR (excl.
+VAT) or above.
 This means that unless stricter national rules apply, Project Partners shall conduct and document adequate market research (e.g. at least three different offers requested).
 This shall allow Project Partners to collect sufficient information on the relevant market and perform a sound comparison of offers in terms of price or quality and a comprehensive assessment of the adequacy of the price.